Lovely to Look At

-Lovely to Look At is a 1952 American musical romantic comedy film directed by Mervyn LeRoy, based on the 1933 Broadway musical Roberta.
+Lovely to Look At is a 1952 American musical romantic comedy film directed by Mervyn LeRoy, and starring Kathryn Grayson, Red Skelton and Howard Keel.
+It is based on the 1933 Broadway musical Roberta, which also served as the source for the 1935 film Roberta.

 Plot

-Broadway producers Al Marsh, Tony Naylor, and Jerry Ralby are desperately searching for investors to finance their new show.
-The investors decline to finance due to their lack of startup funds.
-Backstage inside Bubbles Cassidy's dressing room, Al—whose real family name is Wodzscyngkic—receives a letter from Paris, notifying him that his aunt Roberta has died and has left him half of her dress salon business.
-With their own funds, the producers travel to Paris in hopes of selling Al's share in the shop.
+Broadway producers Al Marsh, Tony Naylor and Jerry Ralby are desperately searching for investors to finance their new show, but the potential investors lack startup funds.
+Al learns that his aunt Roberta has died and has left him half of her dress salon business.
+With their own funds, the producers travel to Paris to sell Al's share of the shop.

-When they arrive, Al meets Stephanie and Clarisse, two sisters whom Roberta adopted that own the other half of the dress shop.
-Downstairs, Tony grows frustrated at waiting, only to learn the dress shop is in severe debt.
-They leave discouraged, but decide to expand the business with a lavish nightclub featuring fashion shows.
-Al however declines to propose the idea to Stephanie, knowing she would disapprove.
-Jerry returns to the shop, and because he is attracted to Clarisse, he proposes glamorizing her fashion designs.
-Tony returns to Stephanie's office and describes his intentions, but she declines feeling the creditors would not approve.
-During the creditors' meeting, Tony marches in and demands they finance the nightclub.
+In Paris, Al meets sisters Stephanie and Clarisse, Roberta's adopted daughters who own the other half of the dress shop.
+After the men learn that the dress shop is in severe debt, they plan to expand the business with a lavish nightclub featuring fashion shows.
+Al withholds the idea from Stephanie, knowing that she would disapprove.
+Jerry, attracted to Clarisse, proposes glamorizing her fashion designs.
+Tony informs Stephanie of the nightclub idea, but she objects, feeling that their creditors would not approve.
+During the creditors' meeting, Tony demands that they finance the nightclub.

-Shortly after, Bubbles arrives and resumes her relationship with Tony, which disappoints Stephanie who has fallen in love with him.
-At the nightclub, the three couples, along with Zsa Zsa and her friend Max Fogelsby, enjoy champagne together.
-Tony and Stephanie dance together, which infuriates Bubbles.
-Before she leaves, Bubbles leaves with Al in a taxi cab where he develops an attraction to her.
-Meanwhile, Stephanie leaves with Tony on a hansom cab where they kiss until she passes out.
-Alone together, Jerry and Clarisse dance together and realize their mutual attraction.
+Bubbles Cassidy, a performer from the Broadway show, arrives and resumes her relationship with Tony, which disappoints Stephanie as she has fallen in love with him.
+At the nightclub, the three couples, along with Zsa Zsa and her friend Max Fogelsby, enjoy champagne together and Tony and Stephanie dance together, infuriating Bubbles.
+Al leaves with Bubbles and develops an attraction to her.
+Stephanie leaves with Tony on a hansom cab and they kiss.
+Jerry and Clarisse dance together and realize their mutual attraction.
+The next morning, Tony arrives but Stephanie has a hangover and has forgotten the previous night's events.
+Tony reminds her of their kiss and they admit their love for each other.

-The next morning, Tony arrives but Stephanie has a hangover as she has forgotten what happened last night.
-Tony reminds her of their kiss and they admit their love towards each other.
-Sometime later, the men invite investors to a comedy routine performed by Al. This succeeds, and Zsa Zsa's friend Max offers to finance the Broadway show in New York, which delights Tony.
-This disappoints Stephanie as Tony feels torn between her and his desire to finance the show.
+The producers invite investors to Al's comedy routine.
+Max offers to finance the Broadway show in New York, which delights Tony but disappoints Stephanie, as Tony feels torn between her and his desire to finance the show.

-Tony returns to New York, but feels guilty for betraying his friends.
-He withdraws from producing the show, which has stalled in progress.
-Max understands Tony's feelings, and sends him back to Paris to help the struggling fashion show finale.
-Tony apologizes to his friends and helps to have the finale ready for the night.
-The finale becomes successful, where Tony and Stephanie dance together, as do Clarisse and Jerry, and Al and Bubbles.
+Tony returns to New York but feels guilty for betraying his friends.
+He withdraws from producing the show, which has stalled in its progress.
+Max understands Tony's feelings and sends him back to Paris to help the struggling fashion show finale.
+Tony apologizes to his friends and helps to prepare the finale, which is a success.